Redding mining disaster

+Exteriors of a well during rescue attempts.

 The Redding pit disaster was a coal mining disaster in September 1923 when an inrush of water trapped 66 miners underground at a mine shaft in the Central Belt of Scotland, with 40 fatalities.

 History

 The Redding 23 mine workings were operated by James Nimmo & Co.
 Ltd. in the vicinity of the village of Redding, Falkirk, where coal mines had been operating for over 100 years.

 Early on 25 September 1923, flood water from the former Coxrod mine workings broke through to the Dublin No. 1 branch of the Redding mine and rapidly filled the mine, trapping 66 miners.
 21 miners were brought out alive, with a further 5 rescued on 4 October.
 The bodies of the remaining miners were recovered in November 1923, as the water was drained.